Difference Between Presume And Assume

 Delving into "Presume"

 "Presume" carries a slightly more formal and nuanced meaning than "assume."
 It suggests a belief or conclusion based on evidence or probability, implying a stronger foundation than a simple assumption.
-While it still involves inference, the presumption is usually drawn from a more reasoned assessment of the situation, often involving prior knowledge, experience, or circumstantial evidence.
+In real terms, while it still involves inference, the presumption is usually drawn from a more reasoned assessment of the situation, often involving prior knowledge, experience, or circumstantial evidence.
 There's a greater degree of confidence associated with presuming compared to assuming.

 Examples: